 Erbe has not offered a study or survey that shows that "Soft Coag" has acquired distinctiveness.
 SUMF ¶ 31.
-In fact, Erbe admitted that it is unaware of any evidence showing that "Soft Coag" has acquired secondary meaning.
+In fact, Erbe admits that it is unaware of any evidence showing that "Soft Coag" has acquired secondary meaning.
 SUMF ¶ 30.
-Thus, this factor favors Petitioner.

 4. Length of Use Alone Does Not Prove Acquired Distinctiveness.